joseeden/joeden/docs/005-Cybersecurity/009-Incident-Response/002-Incident-Response-Plan.md

 - Ensure the admissibility of evidence in court.
 - Notify the relevant stakeholders.

-**Digital forensics**

-Digital forensics plays a critical role in the analysis phase of incident response, where investigators examine collected evidence to determine what happened during a security incident and how to respond.
+**Digital forensics** plays a critical role in the analysis phase of incident response, where investigators examine collected evidence to determine what happened during a security incident and how to respond.

-For more information, please see [Digital forensics.](../009-Incident-Response/020-Digital-Forensics.md)
+For more information, please see [Digital forensics.](/docs/005-Cybersecurity/010-Digital-Forensics/005-Digital-Forensics.md)

 ## Containment